 #12 Sponge cakes freeze best as a whole

 Unfortunately, it is not advisable to freeze sponge if not frosted already.
 But you can easily freeze the fully frosted cake.
 Say you made this classic black forest cake.
 I recommend placing either the entire cake or single slices as a whole in the freezer for two hours or until solid.
 Once solid, wrap tightly in plastic wrap, etc. and freeze for longer.
+However, the only time I was successful freezing sponge cake layers was when I made a wedding cake as wedding cakes are normally done on a few days.
+I froze the cake layers and then brushed them with a simple syrup for them to keep moist for the big day.

 You need a few recipe ideas of sponge cake?
 Here you go: